 Return days are the number of days that can elapse between a referred customer's initial visit from your site to the advertiser's site and a return visit to the advertiser's site in which they make a purchase (also known as "cookie life").
 If a customer makes a purchase within the return days period, the referring publisher receives a commission on the sale, even if the visitor returns directly to the advertiser’s site.

-Each advertiser, for the most part, sets its own rules for publisher participation in its affiliate marketing program, so the answer to this question will obviously vary from advertiser to advertiser.
-Our suggestion is that you carefully review the terms of your engagements with each of your advertiser partners, and when in doubt, contact the advertiser directly with your questions.
-With that said, there are a few basic rules pertaining to return days that apply to your participation in all of your advertiser programs.
-Those guidelines are as follows:
+Each advertiser sets its own rules for publisher participation in its affiliate marketing program, so the steps vary from advertiser to advertiser.
+We suggest you carefully review the terms of your engagements with each of your advertiser partners, and when in doubt, contact the advertiser directly.

 Add value by delivering the consumer